Susannah Morrisey: Characterisation and stories

 Other television critics disliked the character because of her snobbery.
 The Guardian's Tina Ogle was not impressed with the car crash storyline.
 They scathed that the "casual killing" of Matthew and Emily "marked the beginning of the end" of the show itself.
 Fellow Guardian critic Jim Shelley named her "the poshest snob in the series".
 Shelley also branded her "a pouting (panting) big-chested blonde" and was happy that she returned to "torment" Max.
-They called Susannah and Patricia's feud "the battle of the blondes" and a "Bouquet of Barbed Wire style sub-plot that was "side tracked" by other stories.
+They called Susannah and Patricia's feud "the battle of the blondes" and a "Bouquet of Barbed Wire-style sub-plot that was "side tracked" by other stories.
 Polly Vernon, also from The Guardian believed that fictional characters representing the British middle-class, such as Susannah and Max do not make good television.
-Another critic declared that while Susannah and Greg were a "charming couple", their relationship has "quickly descended into rather desperate innuendo - like Carry on Plumbing."
+Another critic declared that while Susannah and Greg were a "charming couple", their relationship has "quickly descended into rather desperate innuendo – like Carry on Plumbing."
 Tony Stewart from the Daily Mirror accused the character of being empty headed.
-Of Susannah's sanity, Terry Ramsey from the Evening Standard said that she was "madder than we thought" and a "fruitcake as usual".
-While another branded her "quite mad but irresistible" and that Max was playing "Igor to her Frankenstein".
+Of Susannah's sanity, Terry Ramsey from the Evening Standard said that she was "madder than we thought" and a "fruitcake as usual", while another branded her "quite mad but irresistible" and that Max was playing "Igor to her Frankenstein".
 Off-screen, Drury became the target of a hate mail campaign orchestrated by a female viewer from Scotland.
-Drury received monthly letters to threatening to kill her.
+Drury received monthly letters threatening to kill her.